The following characteristics assist with identifying different wheat varieties:

 To enable identification of grain cultivar, at least thirty sound plump grains are required to cover any natural variations as observing a smaller sample may be misleading.

-Where there is a range of expressions in a character state, the dominant state is listed first in the description.
-For example "grain shape: ovate to oval" indicates that most of the grains have an ovate shape.
+Where there is a range of different variations, the dominant state is listed first. e.g. “grain shape: ovate to oval” indicates that most of the grains have an ovate shape.

-The profile of the brush end is viewed either from the top or the side of the grain.
-The character is related to the shape of the back and the base at this end of the grain, and to overall grain shape.
-For example a curved back and ovate shape will result in a pointed brush end.
+It relates to the shape of the back and the base at this end of the grain, and to overall grain shape.
+For example, a curved back and ovate shape will result in a pointed brush end.